space-sh/space/manuals/space.md

   * `-B` mode:
         Set to mode=1 to force to run modules in Bash.
 Normally Bash dependency depends on module script files ending in .bash instead of .sh.

+  * `-Q`:
+        Queries updates and general state of the Space.sh services.

+  * `-u`:
+        Update current Space install to the latest version.

   * `-U`:
         Update module(s).
 Performs a Git pull on matched module(s) then quit.